pabiagioli/jschoolsched/README.md

 Project Status
 --------------
+This project has been automatically exported from code.google.com/p/jschoolsched

+This was my First J2ME project for College.
-This project has been automatically exported from code.google.com/p/jschoolsched At the moment I'm not supporting this project anymore for lack of users interested.
+At the moment I'm not supporting this project anymore for lack of users interested.
 If you want this project to continue please leave a Star and/or a comment via github.

 Happy Studies!